 Ingredients

-- 15 g caramelized onions see below
+- ½ onion 15 g

-- 15 g caramelized apples see below
+- 1 apple 15 g

-- 40 g sliced tomato
+- 1 sliced tomato 40 g

 Instructions

-- Sprinkle both with a little kosher salt and let sit for a couple of minutes to start cooking.
-Then turn pan down to medium-low and cook cover for 20-30 minutes until caramelized and tender.
-They will have cooked down by half.
-Prep everything else while they cook, stirring them occasionally, careful to keep them divided in the pan.
-(Unless you don’t mind them all combined!)
+- Make the caramelized onions by heating a large fry pan to medium-high heat.
+Spray the pan with cooking spray, and add thinly sliced onion and apples, careful to keep each on their own side.
+I cooked half an onion and a whole apple and had leftovers.
+Sprinkle both with a little kosher salt and let sit for a couple of minutes to start cooking.
+Then turn the heat down to medium-low and cook for 20-30 minutes until caramelized and tender.
+Prep everything else while they cook, stirring them occasionally.

 Notes